d2lfederation/documentation/_components/dropdowns.md

 ### Dropdown Content Options

-The `d2l-dropdown-content` component supports a number of optional attributes to configure it's appearance and behavior.
+The `d2l-dropdown-content` component supports a number of optional attributes to configure its appearance and behavior.

 {% example demo: false %}
 <d2l-dropdown-content min-width="100" max-width="500" vertical-offset="0" no-padding render-content>